ElementoLab/Bartelo-Metabolomic-Paper-Repository/README.md

 # Bartelo-Metabolomic-Paper-Repository
 Contains notebooks with written step-by-step commentary and most files needed to reproduce the findings from the publication.
-WARNING: SOME FILES WERE TOO LARGE TO BE INCLUDED ON GITHUB AND WILL HAVE TO BE CREATED USING THE UKBB DATA DIRECTLY OR REQUESTED FROM THE ELEMENTOLAB BY EMAILING NIB4003@MED.CORNELL.EDU!!! - THIS INCLUDES THE GENETIC ANALYSIS RESULTS
+WARNING: SOME FILES WERE TOO LARGE TO BE INCLUDED ON GITHUB (all_features_prediabetics_only_9754_patients.csv, merged_prediabetes_information, and pval.total_with_chr2.csv.gz) AND WILL HAVE TO BE CREATED USING THE UKBB DATA DIRECTLY OR REQUESTED FROM THE ELEMENTOLAB BY EMAILING NIB4003@MED.CORNELL.EDU!!! - THIS INCLUDES THE GENETIC ANALYSIS RESULTS

 ## Data Files
 Contains created dataframes and text files which we import in our notebooks to create our final cohorts and conduct analyses using these patients.